-The over-all objectives of research on this problem are:
+The overall objectives of research on this problem were:

-1. To determine the range or extent of variability in temperature susceptibility of asphalt coments currently being used in road construction.
+1. To determine the range or extent of variability in temperature susceptibility of asphalt cements currently being used in road construction.

 2. To evaluate the effects of the identified variability, in relation to other factors and over the full range of service temperatures, on pavement construction operations and short-term performance of pavements.